Texas governor signs strict abortion law that sparked protests

 The Texas measures are also more far reaching than a ban passed by the U.S. Congress in 2003 on a type of late-term abortion called "partial birth," which covered only a small fraction of abortions performed each year.

-Texas joined 12 other states that have passed bans on abortion after 20 weeks, citing disputed research that a fetus feels pain by that stage.
-North Dakota and Arkansas have gone further, banning abortion as early as six and 12 weeks, respectively.
+Texas joins 12 other states which have passed bans on abortion after 20 weeks, citing disputed research that a fetus feels pain by that stage.
+North Dakota and Arkansas have gone further, banning abortion as early as six and 12 weeks respectively.

 The current limit for abortions in Texas is 26 weeks.

-Texas is also requiring all abortion facilities to meet by September 2014 the same standards as outpatient surgery centers, and forcing doctors performing abortions to have the right to admit a patient to a hospital within 30 miles of a clinic.
+Texas is also requiring all abortion facilities to meet the same standards as outpatient surgery centers by September 2014, and forcing doctors performing abortions to have the right to admit a patient to a hospital within 30 miles of a clinic.

 The law will prohibit anyone other than a doctor dispensing the so-called "abortion pill," or RU-486 drug, to end pregnancies, and require that a second dosage be administered at a clinic under a doctor's supervision and not at home.